maniacbug/StandardCplusplus/README.md

 example, my sketchbook is at /home/maniacbug/Source/Arduino, so this library is in /home/maniacbug/Source/Arduino/libraries/StandardCplusplus .

-Be sure to reset your Arduino IDE after using it.
+Be sure to reset your Arduino IDE after installing it.

+## How do I try it out?

+From the Arduino IDE, navigate the menus to:
+File > Examples > StandardCplusplus > string\_vector

+Upload that, set your serial monitor to 57600 baud, and check the output.

+## How do I learn more?

+The web is your friend.  [cplusplus.com](http://cplusplus.com/reference/) is my personal favorite reference.

 ## Which versions does it work with?